iiasa/rime/README.md

 ### Scripts

-In general: harmonize run-timeseries run-table.
-The former should be able to do much of what the latter can do (except on-the-fly interp).
+In general: harmonize `rime-run-timeseries` and `rime-run-table`.
+The former should be able to do much of what the latter can do (except on-the-fly interp):

 - `rime-run-table`: only match SSP and `year` on-demand
 - `rime-run-timeseries`: add do not mix everything by default: use groupby (and mix on demand)
 - both: pool [+ mean or other stat] scenario / years / models before interp

 NOTE about `rime-run-table` ssp-family indexing:

 - currently we pool SSP_family in impact data (mapped from scenarios), but for the above example there is not reason to do that
 - TODO: add options for finer-grained control about what is going on.
 E.g.

 	- if scenarios are not pooled, factor over scenarios, not SSP_family
 	- add options to match temperature and impact's SSP_family indexing:

 		- match-ssp (like run-timeseries) --> only if scenario is not pooled (that will require some kind of looping over scenarios)
 		- do not bother matching if not required, or if scenario is pooled

 Currently we assume a set of "coordinates" dimensions to keep track of (`model, scenario, quantile, variable, year, warming_level, ...`) and to be passed to groupby.
 It's probably best to pass an `--index` parameter to specify what dimensions should be considered for indexing, groupby etc.